 I stopped and talked to the third and last person I would see on the trail and got a feel for the remaining challenges.
 At this point, I had finished my re-read of Ender’s Game and moved onto The Third Gate.
 I walked along and watched with glee as the signs pronounced 8.9 to 7.5 to 6 to 4.4 to 2 miles to Oconee State Park.
 The end was in sight and I was ready to be done.

 I finally popped out at the park, but there was no one around to take my photo.
 My total for the day was around 10 miles.
 I dreamed of an all-you-can-eat buffet, but since it was Thanksgiving, most places were closed.
 I ended up eating a ½-pound cheeseburger with a side of mac & cheese at Ruby Tuesday’s and it was a worthy Thanksgiving feast for me.

 The Foothills Trail has it all—steep climbs, contours, ridges, ladders, staircases, bridges, flatlands, and vistas.
-There are good trails to follow and established campsites at regular intervals, so there’s no need to bushwhack or clear any ground.
+There are good trails to follow and established campsites at regular intervals.
 The hike was challenging without being technically difficult, but I think you would be foolish to attempt this thru-hike without trekking poles.